ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 There are severe limitations to this approach on the temporal and spatial scale of this model and this can only be treated as a very rough approximation!
 ```

+### Subsurface stormflow

+Subsurface stormflow ($Q2$) is a major runoff generation mechanism in humid forested
+catchments, particularly in steep tropical landscapes where infiltrated water moves
+laterally through shallow soil layers once the soil approaches saturation, rather than
+continuing to drain vertically.
+This rapid lateral flow contributes significantly to
+storm runoff and streamflow response, making it an important hydrological process to
+represent in catchment models
+{cite}`whipkey_subsurface_1965`;{cite}`beven_on_1982`;{cite}`sloan_modeling_1984`;
+{cite}`lee_streamflow_2025`.

+The $Q2$ formulation here is adapted from the power-law storage-discharge relationship
+presented by {cite:t}`ye_regionalization_2014` for shallow subsurface stormflow, in
+which subsurface discharge is expressed as a function of subsurface storage:

+$$Q = a S^{b}$$

+where $Q$ is subsurface flow, $S$ is saturated subsurface storage, and $a$ and $b$ are
+empirical parameters controlling the magnitude and non-linearity of the
+storage–discharge relationship.

+To maintain consistency with the existing bucket-based architecture of the Virtual
+Ecosystem hydrology model, the original storage–discharge relationship is modified as:

+$$Q2 = k_{Q2} S_{e} \beta (S2-T)$$

+where $Q2$ is the lateral subsurface stormflow (mm timestep-1), $k_{Q2}$ is the
+empirical lateral flow coefficient, $S_{e}$ is the effective saturation of the middle
+soil layer (-), $\beta$ is the non-linearity exponent, $S2$ is the middle soil water
+storage (mm), an $T$ is the transpiration extracted from the middle soil layer during
+the current timestep (mm).

+#### Adaptation from Ye et al. (2014)

+The implemented equation retains the power-law dependence of discharge on storage
+described by {cite:t}`ye_regionalization_2014`, but is reformulated to use variables
+already available within the Virtual Ecosystem hydrology model.
+Instead of using
+saturated storage directly, the formulation uses the remaining middle soil water after
+transpiration as the available water for lateral drainage and introduces a saturation
+weighting term to represent the increasing activation of subsurface flow under wet
+conditions.
+This adaptation avoids introducing additional state variables while
+remaining consistent with the conceptual storage–discharge framework proposed by
+{cite:t}`ye_regionalization_2014`.

+**Why is effective saturation included?**

+Effective saturation ($S_{e}$) is introduced to represent the strong dependence of
+shallow subsurface stormflow on soil wetness.

+Under dry soil conditions, pore connectivity is limited and lateral flow is negligible.
+As soil moisture approaches saturation, hydraulic connectivity increases rapidly,
+activating preferential flow paths and producing substantially larger subsurface
+stormflow.
+Raising $S_{e}$ to the exponent $\beta$ introduces this observed non-linear
+threshold behaviour while using a variable that is already calculated within the
+hydrology model.
+This is consistent with conceptual subsurface runoff parameterisations
+in TOPMODEL and other storage–discharge models, where runoff increases non-linearly with
+soil saturation {cite}`beven_on_1982`;{cite}`ye_regionalization_2014`.

+**Why use ($S2-T$)?**

+The term $(S2-T)$ represents the remaining mobile water in the middle soil layer after
+transpiration has been satisfied.

+Within the current Virtual Ecosystem architecture, transpiration is extracted from the
+middle soil layer before vertical drainage occurs.
+Therefore, only the water remaining
+after transpiration should be available to generate lateral subsurface flow.
+Using ($S2-T$):

+* maintains mass conservation,
+* prevents transpired water from contributing to runoff,
+* follows the existing process sequence in the Virtual Ecosystem, and
+* requires minimal modification to the current bucket-model implementation.

+Consequently, $Q2$ represents the fraction of the remaining soil water that is
+diverted laterally before draining vertically to the lower soil layer.

 ### Soil moisture redistribution